Exploring Brazil Mega City: My First Time in São Paulo 🇧🇷

 Here’s what we tried:

-• Tapioca: A chewy pancake made from cassava filled with white cheese — simple but delicious.
+Tapioca: A chewy pancake made from cassava filled with white cheese.
+It is simple but so good.

-• Coffee with Milk and Orange Juice: Classic and refreshing, perfect to start the morning.
+Coffee with Milk and Orange Juice: A classic and fresh way to begin the day.

-• Pão de Queijo: The famous Brazilian cheese bread, crispy outside and chewy inside.
+Pão de Queijo: This is the well-known Brazilian cheese bread.
+It is crispy on the outside and chewy on the inside.

-• Bauru Sandwich: A French bread sandwich with creamy Brazilian cheese.
+Bauru Sandwich: A sandwich made with French bread and soft Brazilian cheese.

 Discovering Vila Madalena’s Street Art Alley 🎨